chrisg2/snaptest-dotnet/docs/SnapshotSettings.md

 ---|---|---
 `SnapshotName`|The name of the snapshot.
 Used as the basename of the snapshot filename.|`null` (*) `SnapshotGroupKey`|A key used to identify the particular snapshot to use out of a group of snapshots identified by `SnapshotName`.
 See [Snapshot Groups](SnapshotGroups.md) for more information.|`null` (*)
-`IncludedPaths`|A list of JSON Paths identifying element(s) to be included from a compound object when it is compared to a snapshot.
+`IncludedPaths`|A list of JSON Paths identifying element(s) to be included from a compound object when it is matched against a snapshot.
 See [Filtering Values](Filtering.md) for more information.|None
-`ExcludedPaths`|A list of JSON Paths identifying element(s) to be excluded from a compound object when it is compared to a snapshot.
+`ExcludedPaths`|A list of JSON Paths identifying element(s) to be excluded from a compound object when it is matched against a snapshot.
 See [Filtering Values](Filtering.md) for more information.|None
-`CreateMissingSnapshots`|Flag indicating whether missing snapshots should be created based on actual values provided when a snapshot is compared.|`true` if the `SNAPTEST_CREATE_MISSING_SNAPSHOTS` environment variable is not empty; `false` otherwise
+`CreateMissingSnapshots`|Flag indicating whether missing snapshot files should be created based on actual values provided when a snapshot is matched.|`true` if the `SNAPTEST_CREATE_MISSING_SNAPSHOTS` environment variable is not empty; `false` otherwise
-`ForceSnapshotRefresh`|Flag indicating whether snapshot files should be forcibly refreshed to reflect actual values provided for snapshot comparisons.|`true` if the `SNAPTEST_REFRESH` environment variable is not empty; `false` otherwise
+`ForceSnapshotRefresh`|Flag indicating whether snapshot files should be forcibly refreshed to reflect actual values provided for snapshot matches.|`true` if the `SNAPTEST_REFRESH` environment variable is not empty; `false` otherwise
 `IndentJson`|Flag used to control whether serialized JSON for an actual value saved to a snapshot file when either `ForceSnapshotRefresh` or `CreateMissingSnapshots` are `true` has new lines and indentation (`true`, which is the default), or has no indentation and appears on a single line (`false`).|`true`
 `SnapshotDirectoryPath`|Path to the directory in which snapshot files are stored.
 If not set, the current working directory is used.|`null` (*)
-`SnapshotExtension`|The extension to append as a suffix to snapshot filenames, including a ".".|`.txt` `MismatchedActualExtension`|The extension to append as a suffix to mismatched actual snapshot filenames, including a ".".|`.txt.actual`
+`SnapshotExtension`|The extension to append as a suffix to snapshot filenames, including a leading ".".|`.txt` `MismatchedActualExtension`|The extension to append as a suffix to mismatched actual filenames, including a leading ".".|`.txt.actual`
 `SnapshotComparer`|An object impementing the `ISnapshotEqualityComparer` interface to be used for comparing an actual value to a snapshotted value.|`SnapshotComparer.Default`
 `MessageWriter`|An object impementing the `IMessageWriter` interface to be used for emitting informational messages during snapshot processing.|`null` (*)

 Defaults for some settings marked with (*) may be overridden in snapshot settings classes defined by SnapTest modules for different test frameworks.

-The following further settings are defined in the `SnapTest.SnapshotTestFrameworkSettingsBase` class that is derived from `SnapTest.SnapshotSettings` to be used for snapshot settings when snapshot comparisons are performed fro the context of tests run by various test frameworks such as NUnit and xUnit.net:
+The following further settings are defined in the `SnapTest.SnapshotTestFrameworkSettingsBase` class that is derived from `SnapTest.SnapshotSettings`.
+These settings are used when snapshot match operations are performed from the context of tests run by various test frameworks such as NUnit and xUnit.net.

 Setting|Description|Default
 ---|---|---